PSLmodels/Cost-of-Capital-Calculator/README.md

 * Run the model with an example reform from terminal/command prompt by typing `python example.py`
 * You can adjust the `example.py` by adjusting the individual income tax reform (using a dictionary or JSON file in a format that is consistent with [Tax Calculator](https://github.com/open-source-economics/Tax-Calculator)) or other model parameters specified in the `business_tax_adjustments` dictionary.
 * Model outputs will be saved in the following files:
-  * `./example_output/baseline_byasset.csv`
+  * `./baseline_byasset.csv`
     * Cost of capital, marginal effective tax rates, effective average tax rates, and other model output for the baseline policy, organized by asset.
-  * `./example_output/baseline_byindustry.csv`
+  * `./baseline_byindustry.csv`
     * Cost of capital, marginal effective tax rates, effective average tax rates, and other model output for the baseline policy, organized by production industry.
-  * `./example_output/reform_byasset.csv`
+  * `./reform_byasset.csv`
     * Cost of capital, marginal effective tax rates, effective average tax rates, and other model output for the reform policy, organized by asset.
-  * `./example_output/reform_byindustry.csv`
+  * `./reform_byindustry.csv`
     * Cost of capital, marginal effective tax rates, effective average tax rates, and other model output for the refrom policy, organized by production industry.
-  * `./example_output/changed_byasset.csv`
+  * `./changed_byasset.csv`
     * Differences in cost of capital, marginal effective tax rates, effective average tax rates, and other model output between the baseline and reform reform policies, organized by asset.
-  * `./example_output/changed_byindustry.csv`
+  * `./changed_byindustry.csv`
     * Differences in cost of capital, marginal effective tax rates, effective average tax rates, and other model output between the baseline and reform reform policies, organized by production industry.

 The CSV output files can be compared to the `./example_output/*_expected.csv` files that are checked into the repository to confirm that you are generating the expected output.
+The easiest way to do this is to use the `./example-diffs` command (or `example-diffs` on Windows).
 If you run into errors running the example script, please open a new issue in the Cost-of-Capital-Calculator repo with a description of the issue and any relevant tracebacks you receive.

 The **second way** to use Cost-of-Capital-Calculator is through a web